pusher/stronghold-ui/README.md

     port = 8000
     session-secret-path = "./config/session_secret"
     assets-path = "./assets"

+Recommend putting this file under ./config, as it is in the gitignore list

 You can get a client id and secret by creating a GitHub application using the following settings: